anastl/introductoryProgramAiront/studyMaterials/studyMaterial.md

 * Block scope (for `let` and `const`)
 ## Hoisting
 JavaScript Hoisting refers to the process whereby the interpreter appears to move the declaration of functions, variables or classes to the top of their scope, prior to execution of the code, thereby allowing functions to be safely used in code before they are declared.
+## Fetch API
+The Fetch API provides an interface for fetching resources.
+Fetch provides a generic definition of Request and Response objects (and other things involved with network requests).
+This will allow them to be used wherever they are needed in the future, whether it's for service workers, Cache API, and other similar things that handle or modify requests and responses.
+The fetch() method.
+It is implemented in multiple interfaces, specifically Window and WorkerGlobalScope.
+This makes it available in pretty much any context you might want to fetch resources in.
+The fetch() method takes one mandatory argument, the path to the resource you want to fetch.
+It returns a Promise that resolves to the Response to that request — as soon as the server responds with headers — even if the server response is an HTTP error status.
+You can also optionally pass in an init options object as the second argument (see Request).
+Once a Response is retrieved, there are a number of methods available to define what the body content is and how it should be handled.
+## AJAX (XHR)
+Ajax stands for Asynchronous Javascript and XML.
+Ajax is a programming technique that allows us to create dynamic, complex, and asynchronous web applications.
+Ajax allows us to send and receive data from the webserver asynchronously without interfering with the current state or behavior of the web page or application.
+XHR is the XMLHttpRequest Object which interacts with the server.
+Ajax technique in the nutshell leverages the XHR request to send and receive data from the webserver.
+This object is provided by the browser’s javascript environment.
+It transfers the data between the web browser and server.
+### XHR
+XMLHttpRequest (XHR) objects are used to interact with servers.
+You can retrieve data from a URL without having to do a full page refresh.
+This enables a Web page to update just part of a page without disrupting what the user is doing.
+Despite its name, XMLHttpRequest can be used to retrieve any type of data, not just XML.

 # SEO
 SEO (Search Engine Optimization) is the process of making a website more visible in search results.
 Search engines crawl the web, following links from page to page, and index the content found.